Calista-Donohoe/meteorite-sight-cites/README.md

-# meteorite-sight-cites
 Citin' the sightings of meteorites!

-This project uses this Meteorite Landings dataset compiled by NASA (https://data.nasa.gov/widgets/gh4g-9sfh?mobile_redirect=true) in conjunction with the Library of Congress' Chronicling America: Historic American Newspapers API (https://chroniclingamerica.loc.gov/about/api/).
+This project uses this Meteorite Landings dataset compiled by NASA (https://data.nasa.gov/widgets/gh4g-9sfh?mobile_redirect=true), the results of a SPARQL query on Wikidata (https://w.wiki/9xFM), and a dataset created from the Library of Congress' Chronicling America: Historic American Newspapers API (https://chroniclingamerica.loc.gov/about/api/).

-Our workflow is detailed below.

-1. Initial data cleanup: We removed any rows with missing values from the dataset.
-2. Date range filtering: We filtered the dataset to include only meteorites that landed between 1756 and 1963, aligning with the available newspaper data.
-3. Location refinement:  We narrowed down the locations to North America based on latitude and longitude coordinates.
-4. Enriched location information: Using geolocation data, we extracted additional details such as state and country for each meteorite landing.
+We converted the NASA and Wikidata sets to GeoJSON, and we used Mapbox in order to plot them as points on a globe.
+Using JavaScript, these points are clickable with tombstone data about the meteorites.

+The Chronicling America dataset was created by querying the API for the word “meteorite” and pulling the newspaper name, location, and date from those results.
+Using the OpenStreetMap Nominatim API (https://nominatim.org/), these locations were translated into latitude and longitude coordinates and placed into a new CSV.
+That CSV was converted to geojson, and we plotted that in Mapbox to represent reporting coverage on meteorites across North America.
+Using JavaScript, these points are clickable with tombstone data about the coverage.